polywrap/documentation/src/docs/quick-start/kotlin.md

 #### The `InvokeResult` object

-The `InvokeResult` object can have one of two structures:
+The `InvokeResult` is an alias of the stdlib [`Result`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-result/) object.

-- A successful Wrap invocation returns `{ ok: true, value: ... }` with `value` being the return value of the Wrap invocation.
-This can be anything - a boolean value, a string, an object, etc.
-- A failed Wrap invocation returns `{ ok: false, error: ... }` with `error` describing the reason for invocation failure.

-Although not particularly useful in our last example, our next example leverages the fact that Wrap invocations return a value.
+On successful invocations, you can extract the return value of the invocation, while on errors you can extract the underlying wrap execution exception.

 ### Universal SDKs